Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

-Finally, there is a possible trend to obtain better constraints for simulations with parameter values ---notably $\Omega_{\text{M}}$ and A$_{\text{SN2}}$--- that yield higher densities across the suite (i.e. better constraints moving rightwards on the $x$-axis of Figure \ref{fig:Summary_Allclust_Constraints}).
+Finally, there is a possible trend of obtaining better constraints for simulations with parameter values that yield higher densities across the suite, notably $\Omega_{\text{M}}$ and A$_{\text{SN2}}$.
 Why would $\Omega_{\text{M}}$ be better constrained with the clustering of galaxies under a selection that yields higher densities, especially for stellar mass?
 A lower stellar mass threshold combined with our density down-sampling means that the objects whose clustering we measure will tend to be lower mass, and therefore may better probe the general range of structure formation within the simulations.
 Additionally, poorer constraints at higher stellar mass may come from a combination of more sensitivity to Poisson noise (at the lower density), as well as a possible degeneracy with $\sigma_8$ that may mask the effect of $\Omega_{\text{M}}$.